Ted's Hiking World Echo Peak, almost

 They are looking at something on the rock

 As I approach, one of the two women asks whether I am a local.
 When I assure her that I am, they inquire about the strange bluish critters flitting about and making clicking noises.
-I cannot resist a smile as I inform them that they probably are observing the dreaded Circottetix undulatus thalassinus, or blue-winged grasshopper!
+I cannot resist a smile as I inform them that they probably are observing the dreaded Circottetix Undulatus Thalassinus, or blue-winged grasshopper!

 Shortly after wishing the couple well on their quest to conquer the entire Tahoe Rim Trail, I opt once again for the boat ride, expensive or not.
 I already have walked eight miles today, and that is enough.